learnbyexample/learn_gnused/gnu_sed.md

 >sed operates by performing the following cycle on each line of input: first, sed reads one line from the input stream, removes any trailing newline, and places it in the pattern space.
 Then commands are executed; each command can have an address associated to it: addresses are a kind of condition code, and a command is only executed if the condition is verified before the command is to be executed.
 >When the end of the script is reached, unless the -n option is in use, the contents of pattern space are printed out to the output stream, adding back the trailing newline if it was removed.
 Then the next cycle starts for the next input line.

 The **pattern space** buffer has only contained single line of input in all the examples seen so far.
-By using `n` and `N` commands, you can change the contents of pattern space and use commands to act upon entire contents of this data buffer.
+By using `n` and `N` commands, you can change the contents of the pattern space and use commands to act upon entire contents of this data buffer.
 For example, you can perform substitution on two or more lines at once.

 First up, the `n` command.
 Quoting from [sed manual: Often-Used Commands](https://www.gnu.org/software/sed/manual/sed.html#Common-Commands):